-Many efforts have been made to improve adherence to the SCF principles over the last two decades.
-The Hawaii Opportunity Probation with Enforcement (HOPE)5 Program, which started in 2004, is the best known large scale implementation of SCF principles.
-The HOPE model was designed to address particular concerns in Honolulu such as high rates of methamphetamine use among moderate-to-high risk probationers and inadequate means for probation to respond short of revocation, leading to high use of prison under Hawaii's strict sentencing practices.
-Compared to the status quo, HOPE dramatically improves the swiftness and certainty of sanctions for technical violations by adding regular random drug tests, delivering administrative responses within days of a detected violation (rather than allowing more than a dozen violations to pile up over a year or more), and quickly imposing brief jail stays (typically 3 days).
-Continued compliance is rewarded with reduced drug testing and early termination from supervision, and non-jail sanctions are employed for minor violations by otherwise compliant probationers.
-Drug treatment is mandated after several positive tests or at the probationer's request.
-By addressing
+Many efforts have been made to improve adherence to SCF principles over the last two decades.
+The Hawaii Opportunity Probation with Enforcement (HOPE)7 Program, which started in 2004, is the best-known large-scale implementation of SCF principles.
+The HOPE model was designed to address particular concerns in Honolulu, such as high rates of methamphetamine abuse among moderate-to-high risk probationers and inadequate means for probation to respond short of revocation, which led to heavy reliance on prison sentences under Hawaii's strict sentencing guidelines.
+Compared to the status quo, HOPE dramatically improved the swiftness and certainty of sanctions for technical violations by adding regular random drug tests, delivering administrative responses within days of a detected violation (rather than allowing more than a dozen violations to pile up over a year or more), and quickly imposing brief iail stays (typically 3 days).
+Continued compliance was rewarded with reduced drug testing and early termination from supervision, and non-jail sanctions were employed for minor violations by otherwise compliant probationers.
+Drug treatment was mandated after several positive tests or at the probationer's request.
+By addressing every violation made by program participants and responding quickly, HOPE sent a consistent message to probationers about personal responsibility.
+After 1 year, HOPE probationers were 55 percent less likely to be arrested for a new crime; 72 percent less likely to abuse illegal drugs; 61 percent less likely to skip appointments with their supervisory officers; and 53 percent less likely to have their probation revoked.8